 - You have high medical expenses

-To request a review, you must go through the appeals process.
+To request a review, you must go through the eligibility review process.

 How do I make payments to Legal Aid Ontario?